HMCS Haida: Cold War operations

 Haida was in inactive reserve for approximately one year but was prepared for reactivation in 1947 and underwent a refit for updated armament and sensors.
 This involved replacing the main armament, with the 4.7-inch guns removed and two twin Mk XVI 4-inch gun mounts installed forward and a twin 3 in/50 calibre gun mount installed aft.
 The ship was given a Mk 63 fire control director for its guns.
 One turret was completely removed and replaced by two Squid anti-submarine mortars placed on the quarterdeck.
 A short aluminum mast was installed and the funnels were fitted with caps.

 Haida was equipped with Type 275, SPS-10, SPS-6, Type 293 and 262 radars and Type 140 and 174 sonars.
 While in refit, fire gutted the wheelhouse and boiler tubes burst later during speed trials.
 She returned to the fleet, still carrying the pennant number G63, in May 1947.

-Haida and her sister ship participated in exercises between the RCN's Atlantic Fleet and the United States Navy and Royal Navy over the next several years and were the first RCN ships to penetrate Hudson Bay in Fall 1948.
-Haida was involved in assisting during the grounding of the aircraft carrier off Port Mouton, Nova Scotia on 4 June 1949.
-In November 1949, Haida rescued the 18 members of the crew of a United States Air Force B-29 bomber that crashed in the Atlantic Ocean.
+Haida and her sister ship participated in exercises between the Royal Canadian Navy’s Atlantic Fleet and the United States Navy and Royal Navy over the next several years.
+They were the first Royal Canadian Navy ships to penetrate Hudson Bay in the fall of 1948.
+On 4 June 1949, Haida and Nootka were participating in exercises with the aircraft carrier off Port Mouton, Nova Scotia, when the carrier ran aground.
+Both destroyers attempted to free the ship from the rocks but were unsuccessful.
+Ultimately, the carrier used ballast to move off the rocks and limped back to its home port in Halifax, approximately 120 kilometres northeast, escorted by the destroyers.
+In November 1949, Haida rescued the 18 crew members of a United States Air Force B-29 bomber that had crashed in the Atlantic Ocean.
 That December, Haida was downgraded to a depot and accommodation ship in Halifax.

 When the Korean War started on 25 June 1950, Haida was once again activated for war duty.
 She was converted to a destroyer escort and began refit in July 1950, with various new armaments, sensors and communications systems.
 She was recommissioned on 15 March 1952 and carried the pennant DDE 215.
 She departed Halifax on 27 September for Sasebo, Japan, arriving there on 6 November after passing through the Panama Canal.